Lion Air to launch Malaysia-based budget airline

 Despite Asia’s increasingly crowded budget carrier field, Kirana said there was still a need for “two or three more airlines with specific business models” by 2013.

-The two firms’ rivalry is also part of a battle between dominant manufacturers Boeing (BA.N) and Europe’s Airbus EAD.PA, which are favoured by Lion and AirAsia respectively.
+The two firms’ rivalry is also part of a battle between dominant manufacturers Boeing and Europe’s Airbus , which are favoured by Lion and AirAsia respectively.